rajatbhagat/interview-challenge-terraform/README.md

 # interview-challenge-terraform
 Interview Challenge to provision resources using Terraform

+Clone the repository and create a new repository in your Github Profile.
+Add the files given here in that repository.
+Write your code and commit your files regularly in that repository.

 # Objective

 1. Create a Python hello world app using Flask